Blog

 However, seasonal effects might be very strong for certain niches that no matter what you do, there will still be a decrease in advertising income during these slow periods.
 Thus, it is not a bad idea to adjust your expectation accordingly.

-Posted in AdServer for Publisher Ad Strategies August 29, 2018 (first published September 2016) Was this helpful?
-Yes / No
+Posted in AdServer for Publisher Ad Strategies August 29, 2018 (first published September 2016)

 Related